disbergconsultancy/NO-MAS/README.md

    - Grant calendar access when prompted

 3. **Configure calendars**
-   - Click the calendar icon in the menu bar
+   - Right-click the hand icon in the menu bar
    - Go to Calendars submenu
    - Enable/disable calendars as needed

 4. **Adjust settings (optional)**
-   - Click Settings... in the menu
+   - Right-click and select Settings... in the menu
    - Configure sync interval, block title format, etc.

 ## Configuration